15 April 2013 Iraq attacks

 A wave of bombings and shootings across Iraq killed at least 75 people and injured more than 356 others on 15 April.
 The attacks came just days before the provincial elections which was held on 20 April.

 Background

-Violence in Iraq has decreased since its peak in 2006–07, but attacks remain common.
+Violence in Iraq had decreased since its peak in 2006–07, but attacks remained common.
 Deaths rose in 2012 for the first time in three years.

 In the months leading up to the 20 April provincial elections, the first since the withdrawal of US forces in 2011, tensions were high in Iraq as Sunni groups claimed they were being marginalized by Prime Minister Nouri al-Maliki's Shiite dominated government.
 A number of large scale attacks linked to the Sunni umbrella group Islamic State of Iraq were carried out in early 2013 in an attempt to destabilize the country ahead of the elections.
 At least fourteen election candidates have been murdered, while Anbar and Nineveh provinces have postponed elections because of security concerns.
 Four other provinces are not scheduled to hold elections on 20 April.